TaikiSan21/PAMpal/docs/README.md

 1. "sr_hz" - the sample rate in hertz for the click data.
 This should be kept to the default value of "auto" (just press ENTER) unless your click data was decimated, in which case enter the decimated sample rate.
+This is not necessary if you will add an XML settings file (described more below)
 2. "filterfrom_khz" - the value in kilohertz of the butterworth highpass filter, or if a bandpass filter is desired (see next item) the lower end of the filter.
 If this value is 0 then no filter will be applied.